| Phelps is proud to present four new quality Non-Asbestos

 -

-Some manufacturers publish the test results for the high
+Some manufacturers publish the test

-and low temperature Hot Compression Test that need to be added together
+and low temperature Hot Compression Test that need

-to show the actual high temperature test results.
-This is shown only
+to show the actual high temperature test

 in the fine print.